wincentbalin/html5-din5008-app/README.md

 # Usage

-Simply copy [index.html](index.html) either locally or to another server, or simply use the [default instance](https://wincentbalin.github.io/html5-din5008-app/).
+Simply copy all files to another server, or simply use the [default instance](https://wincentbalin.github.io/html5-din5008-app/).

-Open [index.html](index.html) and use the button `Print` to print the letter to paper or to PDF file, and the `Share` button to share the letter as URL.
-The latter button will open that URL in another browser tab or window.
-You can also copy this URL and use it as a template.
+Open the URL of the app and install it.
+Use the button `Print` to print the letter to paper or to PDF file, and the `Share` button to share the letter as URL.
+To open a letter with a pre-written text simply share that text with the app.

 # License